uakhan17/Mamba3D-MedSeg/README.md

 ```

 ## 📂: Data Preparation
-Four datsets were involved in our analysis.
-Since all experiments are integrated into the nnU-Net v2 framework, please follow **nnU-Net v2** conventions for folder structure (such as setting environment variables for **nnUNet_raw, nnUNet_preprocessed, and nnUNet_results**) and data preprocessing.
+Four datsets were involved in our analyses.
+Since all experiments are integrated into the nnUNet_v2 framework, please follow **nnUNet_v2** conventions for folder structure (such as setting environment variables for **nnUNet_raw, nnUNet_preprocessed, and nnUNet_results**) and data preprocessing.
 - **CT Datasets**
   - AMOS2022_postChallenge_part1
     - task: Multi-organ abdominal segmentation on CT